[If you are a distiller, make sure you know about the birectifier]

 Another point I should make is that fission yeasts relative to budding yeasts have a low frequency of occurrence.
 That is why they are typically not dominant, but can be made to be dominant as part of a community by messing with fermentation kinetics.
 The low frequency of occurrence, coupled with being abandoned by the industry, and the rise of in house research by certain sophisticated firms means there are no industrial catalogs of Pombe yeasts to choose from like there is with budding yeasts.
 There is a Pombe society, but it is a group of geneticists and not a group of rum aficionados.

-The big test is the yeast’s ability to produce rum oil, which is the mysterious prized metabolic product and something fission yeasts produce more of than budding yeasts (they may not produce it, itself so much as produce an enzyme that does).
+The big test is the yeast’s ability to produce rum oil, which is the mysterious prized metabolic product and something fission yeasts produce more of than budding yeasts (they may not produce it, itself so much as produce an enzyme that unlocks it).
 Pombe yeasts have to be found at random (a strategic random), isolated and reproduced in pure culture, then run through feats of strength.
 After they pass the rum oil tests, they have to go to the fusel oil event.
 For grand arôme rums, fusel oil has to be minimized during fermentation because fusel oil and rum oil fractions overlap in the still.
 If you use a fusel oil separator in a continuous still, or a decanting technique in a batch process, prized rum oil will be lost, so unlike other spirits, rum has to be that much more in tune with its yeasts.
 You can ferment molasses with yeasts, distill it, and not get rum, (but my God will they try to call it rum!)
 They will also probably try to adulterate it instead of learning more about fermentation.
 Rum is that much more profound than other spirits.